 Busy bodies, rejoice: One hour of high-intensity exercise over the course of a week will lead to greater fat-melting results than 150 weekly minutes of moderate-intensity activity.
 So while you'll have to push yourself harder for those short intervals, you won't have to work out as long.

-But before you lace up your Nike Free Running Shoes ($100) and head for the treadmill, know this: Yes, running at sprint and recovery intervals will help you burn more fat than you would with a steady jog, but Jessica Matthews, an exercise physiologist with the American Council on Exercise, says you'll reap the most benefits of HIIT from full-body exercises like burpees, kettlebell swings, plank-ups, etc., which we've outlined for you below.
+But before you lace up your sneakers and head for the treadmill, know this: Yes, running at sprint and recovery intervals will help you burn more fat than you would with a steady jog, but Jessica Matthews, an exercise physiologist with the American Council on Exercise says you'll reap the most benefits of HIIT from full-body exercises like burpees, kettlebell swings, plank-ups, etc., which we've outlined for you below.

 Ready to lose more fat in less time?
 Keep scrolling for some of the best fat-blasting HIIT workouts.